NotLeon-dev/Foliactyl/README.md

   Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate Donating to EFF:                    https://eff.org/donate-le
 ```
-If what you saw isn't similar to what you saw in your server, we recommend you ask for support on Faliactyl Discord Server: https://discord.gg/TYCRTGMmHK
+If what you saw isn't similar to what you saw in your server, we recommend you ask for support on Foliactyl Discord Server: https://discord.gg/TYCRTGMmHK

 Next, if everything's going correctly, you need to go to the Nginx sites directory and create a configuration file:
 ```
-nano /etc/nginx/sites-enabled/faliactyl.conf
+nano /etc/nginx/sites-enabled/foliactyl.conf
 ```
 Now paste the following into the file.
 Make sure to replace ``<DOMAIN>`` and ``<PORT>`` with your Faliactyl domain and the port Faliactyl is running on.
 ```